 Sometimes, particularly as adults, we slip into the trap of complacency, operating in a state of unconsciousness where it feels like are just going through the motions.
 It’s the day you slip into a place that I call ‘the groove or the grave’ – no man’s land.
 It’s the day you accept your place in the world of mediocrity where just enough is good enough.
 It’s the day when you lose your edge and stop being your best self.

 In an increasingly competitive world, there is no such thing as standing still.
-All around you, people are actively moving forwards and standing still really means you’re falling behind.
+All around you, people are actively moving forward and standing still really means you’re falling behind.

 Learn something new today should not be just a lesson from when you were a child, it should be a lifelong lesson.